 New Mexico Rural Obstetrics Access and Maternal Services (ROAMS)

-The ROAMS network includes rural Colfax, Taos, and Union counties in northeastern New Mexico, a mountainous, geographically isolated area with a population of just 50,000, including over 9,000 women of reproductive age.
+The ROAMS network includes rural Colfax, Harding, Mora, Taos, and Union counties in northeastern New Mexico, a mountainous, geographically isolated area with a population of just 50,000, including over 9,000 women of reproductive age.
 The network serves a high-poverty population and reports numerous pressing maternal health challenges, including high prevalence of unplanned and teen pregnancy, maternal and infant mortality, and substance use disorder.
 Women face significant geographic and socioeconomic barriers to maternal care; in Union County in the far northeastern corner of the state, there are no obstetrics services at all.
 ROAMS has the smallest and most isolated patient population of the three awardees.

 Holy Cross Medical Center in Taos County serves as the lead agency for the ROAMS network, which consists of three Critical Access Hospitals (CAHs), an FQHC, a home visiting program, and Centennial Care (the state Medicaid agency).
 In addition, ROAMS plans to work with several support service providers in the three counties and to establish a telehealth relationship with a maternal-fetal medicine (MFM) specialist.
 The network ultimately aims to improve access to care in its underserved service area, improve maternal health and family education and outreach, and achieve greater financial and network sustainability for maternal and obstetrics services.